JLStockin/IntegraBond/README.markdown

 	app/models
 	app/contracts/bet/

-Further, you may find it usefule to look at the extenstions to ActiveRecord::Base in
+Further, you may find it useful to look at the extenstions to ActiveRecord::Base in

 	config/initializers/active_record_monkey_patch.rb